 As the saying goes, “You become like the 5 people with whom you spend the most time.”
 And I want them to be more like me than a babysitter or nanny.

 Having been a mom for almost 9 years, I know the pressure I put on myself is heavy.
 Sure, there are other moms who spend half as much time with their kids and they have more time to themselves.
-There are moms who don’t work and still send their kids to daycare; there are moms who have live-in nannies, and moms who leave their children for vacations often — and I don’t blame them; I totally get it.
+There are moms who don’t work and still send their kids to daycare; there are moms who have live-in nannies, and moms who leave their children for vacations often — and I don’t blame them.
 Being a mom is a 24/7 job and it’s tiring and difficult.

-But I’ve come to realize this is my service.
+But I’ve come to realize that for now, this is my service.
 It’s not the ultimate sacrifice.